wp-plugins/media-file-renamer/readme.txt

 3. Has to be renamed.

 == Changelog ==

+= 1.2.2 =
+* Fix: the 'to be renamed' flag was not removed in a few cases.

 = 1.2.0 =
 * Fix: issue with strong-caching with WP header images.